 Use and Storage

 This plant formula is designed to cover about 4 large climbing roses.
 Mark the spray bottle and dedicate it to plant spray.
-Do not reuse bottle.
+Do not reuse the bottle.
 Wear waterproof gloves and eye protection.
-Spray the underside of affected plants throughly.
+Spray the underside of affected plants thoroughly.

-Store plant spray in the refridgerator for no more than 1 month.
+Store plant spray in the refrigerator for no more than 1 month.